MasterZhou1/gpt2-tinytiny/README.md

 # gpt2-tinytiny
 Learning the gpt2 structure from scratch.

 This is a course final project for ESE5460 Principals of Deep Learning in University of Pennsylvania.

-Authors:
-- Yufa Zhou (yufazhou@seas.upenn.edu)
-- Yixiao Ling (liing@seas.upenn.edu)
-- Keqi Wu (keqiwu@seas.upenn.edu)

 Currently we implement and finish the pretrian part of GPT2-tinytiny.